department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care-PDF/research-findings.md

 - _"[I]...have the flu [and] can’t drive...
 I wouldn't care less and just want what is closest to me.
 So I would think for me I click then go to the facility that can see me today and is closest. "_

 **4. Veterans want to clearly and quickly understand their eligibilty for Community Care.**
+- jfd;
+- _One question I have is that is says you do not have an insurance card for the benefit.
+Does that mean that a veteran does not need a card to get the prescription filled?_

 **5. Veterans will visit pharmacies they are familiar with.**
+- Participants assumed that the urgent care facility they visit will likely have a pharmacy attached
+- All participants mentioned that they would go to a pharmacy they've visted before since their information is already available.
+-  _"I would do it right there in the urgent care and if it can’t be don’t I would go to CVS, Giant or Wegman’s where I have filled prescriptions before."_

 **6. A PDF is a solution, but not the right solution.**
 - Veterans do not actually need the document in order to receive care.
 Since the document serves as resource for Veterans _and_ providers, there are a few different ways the information could be presented.
 Participants said they would call the number provided on the PDF if they had questions about their eligibility or the services provided
+- _"Well here’s the thing if you need urgent care.
+You are not going to read all of this I know I wouldn’t.
+IF I have a migraine I won’t read this before I see a doctor.
+It won’t happen."_
+- _"I would not wait until I am dying or feeling awful to navigate through 3 pages of paperwork here.
+I do understand nearly all of it but I would have to slowly go through and ensure that if I have questions someone would be on the other end to help me."_

 ## Additional Insights
 - Test how Veterans would relate Community Care to their other benefits